 - Direct pressure-washing runoff to landscaped areas.
 Use mechanical means to pick up leaves and debris in the street.

 - Contain concrete wash-out water in a bin (a kiddie pool works fine for this), let it solidify, and then dispose of in the garbage.

 - Dump RV waste at an approved dump station or into the sanitary sewer.
 See how here.

 - Drain pool and hot tub water to the sanitary sewer using guidance found here.
 Maps of sanitary and storm sewer lines can be found on the City’s interactive mapping program on the website here.
 (Storm sewer lines are on the Surface Water map.)
 See how its done here.

 - Bring unused medication to City take-back events in the spring and fall.
 These events are advertised in HelloLO and on the City website calendar starting the month before the event.

 - And as for coffee cups and cigarette butts, really?
-In the 21st century, don’t we know not to litter?
+We know not to litter!